 Welcome to Child Nutrition Services!

 School Meals offer students milk, fruits, vegetables, proteins and grains.
-They must meet strict limits on saturated fat, sodium and calories.
-In school year 2017-2018, school breakfast & lunch will continue to meet standards requiring:
+They must meet strict limits on

 * Age appropriate calorie limits